hilanderas/powter-client/README.md

 ##### Pros

-* Integration of bypass, shadowsocks, pen, kcp with less configuration required
+* Integration of bypass, ss (short for shadowsocks), kcp with less configuration required
+* Flexible strategy supported, ss+kcp or just ss
+* Any number (usually 4-16) of ss+kcp is supported to satisfy different network flow requirement
 * Anti DNS pollution
 * Long term plan of development and maintenance(check roadmap)

 ##### Cons

+* No UI
+* No much documents about how to trouble shooting
-* Only ss:kcp = 1:1 is supported currently
+* Android, ios and windows is not supported
-* Strategy can't be changed, such as from ss+kcp to ss+BBR

 ### Road map

-* Build and install on arm infrastructure
-* The ss:kcp can be configured from 1:1 to 1:n in docker images
-* Strategy can be configured
 * Real-time monitoring framework
 * Performance test framework
 * Machine learning on snmp
 * User-friendly interface
+* All kinds of documents

 # Network topology (todo)